EmilyNaylor/test/README.md

 Down arrow also works to go back to a specific command.
 Here is my fifth commit!
 Halfway there.
-The command for locating where you are in a system is pwd
+The command for locating where you are in a system is pwd This is a test to see if I actually understand what I am doing